Park Rules & FAQs

-Submissions are closed for our inaugural year but will be reopening again later this summer for the 2022 season.
+Submissions are closed for our inaugural year but will be reopening again later this fall for the 2022 season.
 We encourage you to sign up for our mailing list on our website and follow us on social media (@LittleIslandNYC) to stay up to date on announcements.
 For more information about Perform in The Park, please visit our website at https://littleisland.org/submissions

 Are any of the park’s spaces available for rent?

 No. As a public park, none of Little Island’s spaces may be formally reserved or rented for private gatherings.